I made changes to my EC2 instance's sshd_config file. Now I can't access my instance using SSH. How do I resolve this?

 1. Launch a new EC2 instance in your virtual private cloud (VPC).
 Use the same Amazon Machine Image (AMI) in the same Availability Zone as the impaired instance.
 The new instance becomes your rescue instance.

 Note: If you use a store-backed instance or have instance store volumes containing data, then the data is lost when you stop the instance.
-For more information, see Determining the root device type of your instance.
+For more information, see Determine the root device type of your instance.

 3. Detach the Amazon Elastic Block Store (Amazon EBS) root volume (/dev/xvda or /dev/sda1) from your impaired instance.

 4. Attach the EBS volume as a secondary device (/dev/sdf) to the rescue instance.

 6. Run the lsblk command to view devices:

 $ lsblk NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINT xvda 202:0 0 8G 0 disk └─xvda1 202:1 0 8G 0 part / xvdf 202:80 0 8G 0 disk └─xvdf1 202:81 0 8G 0 part

 7. Create a mount point directory (/rescue) for the new volume that you attached to the rescue instance in step 4:

 $ sudo mkdir /mnt/rescue